 Curiosity, flexibility and courage: Coaching patterns vary; people’s needs are different; circumstances and timings are unpredictable.
 Therefore coaching relationships do not follow a single-set formula.
 Remembering that everyone is different and has different needs is an essential part of being a coach.
 Ultimately everyone is human so coaches take human emotions and feelings into account.
 The coach’s curiosity enables the client’s journey to be full and far-reaching.
 Both Coach and client are often surprised at how expectations are exceeded and how much people grow.

-All of this does take courage!
-Coaches generally have a strong belief in themselves, a strong determination to do the best they can for their clients and a belief or faith that inherently people are capable of reaching goals themselves, given the right level of assistance and support.
+Being a great coach takes a lot of work but we can help you become one by supporting you on your journey.
+All of this just takes courage!
+Coaches generally have a strong belief in themselves, a strong determination to do their best for their clients and a belief that inherently people are capable of achieving their innermost goals, given the right level of assistance and support.